Datapyaddict/udacity-project-data-warehouse/README.md

 | column | source file.field  |
 |:--------------|:-------------|
 | start_time | *log_file.ts* |

-The other info from the `time` table are derive from the start_time column.
+The other info from the `time` table are derived from the start_time column.